isocpp/CppCoreGuidelines/CppCoreGuidelines.md

             // ...

             auto lambda = [=]{ use(i,x); };   // BAD: "looks like" copy/value capture
+                // notes: [&] has identical semantics and copies the this pointer under the current rules
-            x = 42;
+                //        [=,this] and [&,this] are identical in this case, and still confusing in general x = 42;
             lambda(); // calls use(42);
             x = 43;